 Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

-No cars, no stress and reggae music drifting through the air at all hours of the day.
-Caye Caulker might not have the idyllic white beaches of its more famous neighbour Ambergris Caye, but it has something arguably better: an irresistible, completely unhurried charm that makes you forget you ever had a schedule to keep.
-This small island runs entirely on bikes and golf carts, the motto is quite literally “Go Slow” and after about twenty minutes you will find yourself nodding along.
+On such a small island, everything feels intimate and close-knit, yet there’s a surprising variety of things to do.
+This small island runs entirely on bikes and golf carts.
+The motto is quite literally “Go Slow” and after about twenty minutes you will find yourself nodding along.
 Caye Caulker is also the home base of the legendary Raggamuffin Tours and the starting point for some of the best snorkeling in Belize.
 This Caye Caulker guide covers everything you need to plan the perfect visit.

 If you are Dutch and you are reading this blog post in English, just tap the menu button to change the language to Dutch!

-Caye Caulker Guide
+Introduction to Caye Caulker

 How to get there and get around